boreal/500px-dc/README.md

 The "test" role executes the three core functions, insert, select and delete.
 After the stack has been deployed the tests can be run independently using the --tag option:

 	ansible-playbook -i hosts play-fullstack.yml -v -u ubuntu --sudo --private-key ~/.ssh/aws-us-east.pem  -l 500px-dc --tags test

+### Configuration Management and Rolling Updates
+Ansible provides a great way to implement rolling updates with the --tags option.
+By labeling commands with unique and common tags it makes it really easy to update very specific areas of the stack.
+For example, if you have a new firewall rule, add it to the rules file in files/etc/iptables.up.rules and then deploy with:

+	ansible-playbook -i hosts play-fullstack.yml -v -u ubuntu --sudo --private-key ~/.ssh/aws-us-east.pem  -l 500px-dc --tags firewall

+To deploy the latest version of roshi

+	ansible-playbook -i hosts play-fullstack.yml -v -u ubuntu --sudo --private-key ~/.ssh/aws-us-east.pem  -l 500px-dc --tags roshi

+Deploy updates to the nginx configuration

+	ansible-playbook -i hosts play-fullstack.yml -v -u ubuntu --sudo --private-key ~/.ssh/aws-us-east.pem  -l 500px-dc --tags nginx_config